The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Abstract

 \section{Abstract}

-We investigate strong gravitational lensing using magnetized Kerr black holes (MKBHs), which are accurate Kerr-Bertotti-Robinson solutions for Kerr black holes in a uniform magnetic field with additional magnetic field strength $B$ apart from mass $M$ and spin $a$.
-Unlike previous magnetized spacetimes, the MKBH geometry is Petrov type D, devoid of conical singularities, allowing photons to reach asymptotic infinity and making the concept astrophysically feasible.
-We use the strong deflection limit formalism to calculate the photon sphere radius, critical impact parameter, deflection angle, and lensing observables including the image position $\theta_\infty$, angular separation $s$ and relative magnification $r_{\text{mag}}$, as well as their relationships with the parameters $a$ and $B$.
-Our results reveal that the relativistic image's photon sphere and angular size increase with $B$, whereas lensing observables deviate significantly from the Kerr scenario.
-For M87*, with $a=0.9$, the angular position of relativistic images increases from $10.8~\mu$as (Kerr) to $12.02~\mu$as, and the time delay between the first two images increases from $158.5$ h to $176$ h at $B=0.4$.
-Similarly, for Sgr A*, the image position increases from $14.4~\mu$as to $16~\mu$as, with time delays enhanced by approximately $0.7$ minutes.
-The relative magnification $r_{\text{mag}}$ grows with $B$ and deviates by $0.53$ from Kerr black holes at $B=0.4$.
-Our findings highlight strong gravitational lensing as a powerful tool to probe the presence of magnetic fields around astrophysical black holes, and in particular, we demonstrate that the MKBH spacetime enables constraints on the parameters $a$ and $B$.
+We examine gravitational lensing strong deflection limit (SDL) by magnetized Kerr black holes (MKBHs), which are accurate Kerr-Bertotti-Robinson solutions for Kerr black holes in a uniform magnetic field with additional magnetic field strength $B$ apart from mass $m$ and spin $a$.
+Unlike Kerr-Melvin spacetimes, the MKBH geometry is Petrov type D, without conical singularities, allowing photons to reach asymptotic infinity and making the concept astrophysically feasible.
+We use the SDL formalism to compute the photon sphere radius, critical impact parameter, deflection angle, and lensing observables, including the image position $\theta_\infty$, angular separation $s$, and relative magnification $r_{\rm mag}$, as well as their relationships with the parameters $a$ and $B$.
+Our results reveal that the relativistic image's photon sphere and angular size increase with $B$ for prograde orbits as well as retrograde orbits, whereas lensing observables deviate significantly from the Kerr scenario.
+For M87*, the angular position of relativistic images ranges from $8.67~\mu$as to $26.58~\mu$as for $B=0.1$, and the time delay between the first two images increases from $158.5$~h to $159.6$~h for prograde orbits, while decreases from $380.8$~h to $340.8$~h for retrograde orbits, respectively, at $B=0.1$ and $\mid a \mid=0.9$.
+Similarly, for Sgr A*, the image position has a range $11.47~\mu$as to $35.38~\mu$as for $B=0.1$, with time delays enhanced by approximately $0.04$~min for prograde orbits, while a reduction in time delay of $1.57$~min for retrograde orbits, respectively, at $B=0.1$ and $\mid a \mid=0.9$.
+The relative magnification $r_{\rm mag}$ ranges from $0.926$ to $8.845$ at $B=0.1$.
+Our outcomes suggest strong gravitational lensing as a powerful tool to investigate the magnetic fields around astrophysical black holes, and in particular, we demonstrate that the MKBH spacetime enables constraints on the parameters $a$ and $B$.